Skip to main content

 What does children’s fund refer to?

 A children’s fund is a solution-oriented mutual fund scheme created to meet long-term financial needs related to a minor’s future.
-It often incorporates both equity and debt instruments, focusing on balanced or growth-oriented portfolios.
+Such mutual funds for kids often incorporates both equity and debt instruments, focusing on balanced or growth-oriented portfolios.

 What is the lock-in period for children’s funds?